sampsyo/home/_drafts/turnt.md

 If we were really working on a `wc` implementation, we would check both `hi.t` and `hi.out` into version control.

 Now all we need is a convenient way to make sure `wc < hi.t` still matches `hi.out`.
+That way, we can write a whole slew of these input files and get into the habit of checking that they *all* still do the same thing.

+## Trying Out Turnt

-That's what Turnt does.
+That's what [Turnt][] does.
 (And that's *all* that it does, more or less.)
+You can install it with [pip][]:

+    $ pip install --user turnt

-We need to tell Turnt what command to run---put this into a file called `turnt.toml`:
+We need to tell Turnt what command to run.
+Put this into a file called `turnt.toml`:

     command = "wc < {filename}"